Plastic Optical Fiber (POF) Market Size

 Investment Analysis and Opportunities

-- Mitsubishi Chemical: In 2023, Mitsubishi Chemical expanded its POF production capacity by 25% to meet the growing demand in the telecommunications sector.
+- Mitsubishi Chemical increased its POF production capacity by 30% to meet growing demand in Asia-Pacific and Europe (2025).

 By Applications Covered |